JessicaValdes0032/ThreatWindsDoc/auth/email/README.md

 #### Returns the message "acknowledged"

-When a KeyPair is successfully deleted, the code returns a JSON object with a 'message' field whose value is 'acknowledged'.
+When a email is successfully deleted, the code returns a JSON object with a 'message' field whose value is 'acknowledged'.

 > Fields of the response: